lemieux-lab/BamQuery/docs/source/command.rst

 			genome_version        Genome human releases : v26_88 / v33_99 / v38_104; Genome mouse releases : M24 / M30

 		optional arguments:
 						-h, --help            show this help message and exit --mode MODE           BamQuery search mode : normal / translation --th_out TH_OUT       Threshold to assess expression comparation with other tissues --dbSNP DBSNP         Human dbSNP : 149 / 151 / 155 --c                   Take into account the only common SNPs from the dbSNP database chosen --strandedness        Take into account strandedness of the samples --light               Display only the count and norm count for peptides and regions --sc                  Query Single Cell Bam Files
-			--var                 Keep Variants Alignments
+						--umi                 Count UMIs in Single Cell Bam Files --var                 Keep Variants Alignments
 						--maxmm               Enable STAR to generate a larger number of alignments --overlap             Count overlapping reads
 						--plots               Plot biotype pie-charts
 						--m                   Mouse genome
 						--dev                 Save all temps files
 						--t T                 Specify the number of processing threads to run BamQuery.
 The default is 4

 ====================